Connect to your target Linux system in Visual Studio

 These examples can be added anywhere in

 /etc/ssh/sshd_config.
-Ensure that they are on their own lines.
+Ensure that they're on their own lines.

 After editing the file, restart the SSH server (